ana-morosanu/cybercy-data-protection/src/site/notes/AI Enablement/ISO42001- AI Management System Standard.md

 This sections outlines how an organisation should manage day-to-day activities of its AI management system.

 **Operational Planning and Control**:
-The organization is required to plan, implement, and control the processes necessary to meet the requirements of the AI management system and to carry out the actions identified in Clause 6.
+The organisation is required to plan, implement, and control the processes necessary to meet the requirements of the AI management system and to carry out the actions identified in Clause 6.
 This includes establishing criteria for these processes and applying controls accordingly.
 The controls identified during AI risk treatment (Clause 6.1.3) must be implemented, particularly those related to the AI system’s development and life cycle.
 The effectiveness of these controls must be monitored, and corrective actions taken if the intended results are not achieved.
 Documented information must be maintained to confirm that processes are executed as planned.
-The organization must also manage both planned and unintended changes, taking action to mitigate any adverse effects.
+The organisation must also manage both planned and unintended changes, taking action to mitigate any adverse effects.
 Additionally, any externally provided processes, products, or services relevant to the AI management system must be controlled.

 **AI Risk Assessment**:
 The organization must conduct AI risk assessments in line with Clause 6.1.2.
 These assessments should occur at planned intervals or when significant changes are proposed or take place.
 The results of all AI risk assessments must be documented and retained.

 **AI Risk Treatment**:
 The AI risk treatment plan, developed under Clause 6.1.3, must be implemented and its effectiveness verified.
-If new risks are identified or if existing treatments are found to be ineffective, the organization must revisit the risk treatment process and update the plan accordingly.
+If new risks are identified or if existing treatments are found to be ineffective, the organisation must revisit the risk treatment process and update the plan accordingly.
 All outcomes of the risk treatment process must be documented and retained.

 **AI System Impact Assessment**:
 AI system impact assessments must be performed in accordance with Clause 6.1.4.
 These assessments should be conducted at planned intervals or when significant changes are proposed.
-The organization must document and retain the results of all such assessments.
+The organisation must document and retain the results of all such assessments.

 ### **Management Review**
 Top management is required to review the organisation's AI management system at planned intervals.
 The purpose of this review is to ensure that the system remains suitable, adequate and effective in achieving its intended outcomes.